-There will be two EFMLS sponsored sessions in 2020.
-The dates for the Spring and Fall Sessions will be announced sometime around the first of the year.
+There will only be one EFMLS sponsored sessions in 2020 due to COVID-19 .
+The dates for the Spring and Fall Sessions are announced sometime around the first of the year.
 Each session begins at 4:00 P.M. on the first day followed by an orientation meeting after dinner and ends after breakfast on the last day.
 The programs consist of general sessions for the whole group and small-group class sessions covering a variety of topics such as minerals, beading, exhibiting, cabochon making, faceting, wire-wrapping, silversmithing, pewter fabrication, PMC, fused glass, soapstone carving etc. The workshop staff is comprised of experts in the various areas of the hobby.
 Most are EFMLS members and all serve without pay to share their knowledge with others.

 Spring 2020 Classes